prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.7/api/Frame.md

 ## Reference
 ### Props
 Both props specifies the initial screen to render.
-You must specify at least one of them (`json` takes precendence over `children`).
+You must specify at least one of them (`data` takes precendence over `children`).

 <API items={[
   ["children?", "React.ReactElement", "Creates the initial screen using React Elements.
 The element defined here will be the Root Node"],